Hbvsa/End_to_end_DL_Template_Project/README.md

 - requirements.txt
 - Dockerfile

-To test deploying the model in a easy and straightforward way we the following Dockerfile in a huggingface space.
+To test deploying the model in a easy and straightforward way copy the 4 files into a HuggingFace space for docker https://huggingface.co/docs/hub/spaces-sdks-docker and edit the dockerfile with the following config.
 ```
 FROM python:3.11